 In our context, Gas is the oil and Ether is the dollar.

 How Does Ethereum Works?

 Now every state of Ethereum consists of millions of transactions.
 These transactions are grouped into the form of blocks that are connected together to other blocks.
-But before the transaction is added to the ledger, it needs to be validated through a process known as mining.
+But before the transaction is added to the ledger as it uses distributed ledger technology or DLT, it needs to be validated through a process known as mining.

 EVM- Ethereum Virtual Machine